shrihari1999/react-native-web/README.md

-This is my first react app.
+This is my first react native web app.

 Download the repo and run `npm start` to start the application.